infobloxopen/db-controller/docs/index.md

       - AppID: Application ID used for the application.
       - SecretName: The name of the secret to use for storing the ConnectionInfo.
 Must follow a naming convention that ensures it is unique.
 The SecretName is Namespace scoped.
       - Type: The type of the database instance.
 E.g. Postgres
-      - InstanceLabel: The matching fragment key name of the database instance that will host the database.
-The fragment keys are defined in the db-controller configMap and describe the connection information for the database instance that this DBClaim is associated with.
-The longest match will win.
-For example, the database claim can have a label of athena.hostapp but the only available RDS instances have a label of athena, atlas and northstar.
-So the controller would match the athena instance.
-If however an instance label has a label of athena.hostapp, then the hostapp claim would match it exactly.
       - Username: The username that the application will use for accessing the database.
       - DatabaseName: The name of the database instance.
       - DBVersion (optional): The version of the database.
       - DBNameOverride: In most cases the AppID will match the database name.
 In some cases, however, we will need to provide an optional override.
       - DSNName: The key used for the client dsn connection string in the Secret
       - Host (optional): The optional host name where the database instance is located.
-If the value is omitted, then the host value from the matching InstanceLabel will be used.
       - Port (optional): The optional port to use for connecting to the host.
-If the value is omitted, then the host value from the matching InstanceLabel will be used.
       - Shape (optional): The optional Shape values are arbitrary and help drive instance selection
       - MinStorageGB (optional): The optional MinStorageGB value requests the minimum database host storage capacity
       - MaxStorageGB: If provided, marks auto storage scalling to true for postgres DBinstance.
 The value represents the maximum allowed storage to scale upto.
 For auroraDB instance, this value is ignored.